dricaveloso/colmena/README.md

 - Follow the best practices of the tool or framework we use.

 ## UI/UX

+Colmena is a user centerd design progressive web app (PWA) solution for mobile/desktop environments that work both online and offline.

-Summary on the installed tech
+Summary on the installed tech;

 - Material UI (With Extra RTL plugins)
 - TailwindCSS (With Extra RTL plugins)